-Your Thesis Committee should be selected by you and your advisor.
-It will need to be approved by the Associate Head.
+After advancing to candidacy, you will choose a Thesis Committee.
+Your Thesis Committee should be selected by you and your research advisor.
+Your Thesis Committee will need to be approved by the Associate Head.
 You and the Associate Head will also agree on the person who chairs the committee.
 Before the end of SU 2, email the Associate Head with your choices.
 Upon approval, submit your Thesis Committee and update your degree plan.